JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 Beta estimation’s noise or seasonal pattern is much smaller than trend so the noise weight or the s\_winow does not impact the result as much.
-We are safe by just using the no robust weighting and s\_window = 7 and that would make the left- and right-hand-side of the second step regression treated the same.

-Now, we will take the desired no robust weighting, s\_window = 7 trend results of the Industry Risk Premium and Betas to estimate the factor risk premium.
+Now, we will take the desired no robust weighting, s\_window = 7 trend results of the Industry Risk Premium to estimate the factor risk premium.

 ### S4-4-6 Filtered Second Pass Regression